Sybio/GifCreator/README.md

-> *NOTE: This is mostly a "stylistic" fork of [Clément Guillemain](https://github.com/Sybio)'s nice [GifCreator class](https://github.com/Sybio/GifCreator), for code cosmetics, some API changes (e.g. renaming the class), several small corrections & other minor improvements scattered all over the stuff.*
+> *NOTE: This is a fork of [Clément Guillemain](https://github.com/Sybio)'s nice [GifCreator class](https://github.com/Sybio/GifCreator), with some API changes (class rename, even more flexible parameters etc.), somewhat better error handling, several small corrections, code cosmetics & other minor improvements scattered all across.*

 ### About

-AnimGif is a PHP class to create an animated GIF -- just list the source images (in various forms), and that's it!
+AnimGif is a PHP class to create animated GIFs -- just list the source images (in various forms), and that's it!

 ### Usage